suixinsuo/olympus-protocol/docs/Using Components.md

 4. Test the special scenario

-Let's add a config function to our Stub.
+Let's add a config function to our stub.
 This stub is only being used in tests, and should not be used in reality.

 ```javascript
 function setTradeInterval(uint _seconds) external {